IMB11/MRU/README.md

-# Mineblock's Repetition Utilities
+# Mineblock's Repeated Utilities

-lasses in this library are used repeatedly by my mods - if you want to use it as well - [checkout the documentation here.]()
+This library contains useful features such as:

+- Automatic Compatability Entrypoints
+- UI Colour standards.
+- String/Math utilities.
+- Other misc. stuff used by my mods.

 ## Installation